john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 ## NumPy Random Numbers

 NumPy also has a lot of tools built in to help you generate [random numbers](https://en.wikipedia.org/wiki/Pseudorandom_number_generator).
-We will not cover the topic of random number distributions in detail, but you can find a full listing of the distributions supported by NumPy in the [documentation](http://docs.scipy.org/doc/numpy/reference/routines.random.html).
+We will not cover the topic of random number generation in detail, as it is a whole field onto itself.
+If this topic interests you, start your research [here](https://en.wikipedia.org/wiki/Random_number_generation).
+There are many different distributions of random numbers, and though we will only cover two, there are many more supported by NumPy that you can read about in the [documentation](http://docs.scipy.org/doc/numpy/reference/routines.random.html).

-#### Flat Distribution
+### Flat Distribution

+When we say a distribution of random numbers is *flat*, we mean that the numbers generated are evenly distributed between the minimum and maximum.
+In NumPy, the default minimum is 0.0 and the default maximum is just less than 1.0, when generating random decimal values.

+#### rand

  * Coming Soon

+#### randint

+ * Coming Soon

+#### choice

+ * Coming Soon

-#### Normal Distribution
+### Normal Distribution

+When random numbers are generated with a [Normal Distribution](https://en.wikipedia.org/wiki/Normal_distribution), the average value is zero but the numbers can be decimals anywhere from infinity to negative infinity.
+In NumPy, the [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) of the normal distribution of random numbers is 1:

 ![Normal Distribution](http://upload.wikimedia.org/wikipedia/commons/thumb/7/74/Normal_Distribution_PDF.svg/350px-Normal_Distribution_PDF.svg.png)

+ * Coming Soon

+### Permutations

+ * Coming Soon

+#### Shuffle

+ * Coming Soon

+#### Permutation

  * Coming Soon